Main Course Soup!

 - In a large saucepan, heat the olive oil

-- Add the onion and cook until soft
+- Fry the onion and cook until soft

-- Add the garlic, celery and carrots and stor fry for a further 5 minutes
+- Then add the garlic, celery and carrots and stir fry for a further 5 minutes

 - Add the courgettes and cook for a further 2-3 minutes